-Colorado General (Financial) Power of Attorney Form
+Colorado General Power of Attorney Form

-- Commodities & options
+- Commodities and options

-- Retirement benefits & programs
+- Retirement benefits and programs

 - Bank accounts

-- Changing survivorship rights
+- Modifying survivorship rights

-- Alter an inter vivos trust
+- Altering an inter vivos trust